May 28th, 2019

 When simply collating the data is such an issue, the challenges snowball.
 Even if all departments can agree on what information is necessary in the front end of a project, can you actually access it during the project?
 Can you get buy-in on the validity of the report?
 Can you adapt as the very fluid execution plans change throughout the life cycle of large capital projects?

-Difficulty Realizing Value
+Difficulty Realizing Value of Project Cost Reporting

 An outgrowth of the data gathering issue is the ability to realize value from the reporting.
 At the most fundamental level, questions arose regarding timeliness and accuracy of reporting.
 Other attendees expressed a desire to do more, but are struggling to accomplish these specific kinds of tasks effectively: